timmahrt/ProMo/README.rst

     The image in the **upper right** contains a morph followed by a reset of the average pitch to the source speaker's average pitch.
-In the **bottom right** a morph followed by a rest of the speaker's pitch range.
+In the **bottom right** a morph followed by a reset of the speaker's pitch range.
 In the **bottom right** pitch range was reset and then the speaker's average pitch was reset.

     The longer the speech sample, the more representative the pitch range and mean pitch will be of the speaker.
 In this example both are skewed higher by the pitch accent on the first word.

     Here the average pitch of the source (a female speaker) is much higher